Adult holding a baby

 Your Post-Divorce Financial Claims questions answered

 No. Getting divorced ends your marriage, but it does not sever the financial ties you have with your former partner.
 In addition to getting your decree absolute, you also need a court to approve a legally binding financial settlement with your former partner called a Consent Order.
 If you don’t, it is possible that they may have a claim against you at any point in the future.
 To completely sever your financial ties with your former partner, you need to secure a Clean Break Order.

 A Clean Break Order stipulates that the Consent Order ends any on-going financial relationship between you and your former partner.
 In circumstances where the division of assets and debts is relatively straightforward, needs can be met and there is no uncertainty about the future financial situation of either party, we would usually advise a Clean Break Order is sought, as it provides certainty and closure.

 This may not be possible in all cases, as there may need to be an on-going financial relationship between you and your former partner (to support one party’s income needs for example).
 There may be uncertainty about either party’s employment situation, or the outcome of a property or business sale, which may mean that you want to delay finalising the formal end of your financial relationship.
 In such cases, it is important to be as clear as possible about which elements of your financial relationship remain intact and how the relationship will ultimately be severed.
 It is possible to agree to a deferred Clean Break Order, which will come into force once specified conditions have been satisfied (the sale of property, for example).

-In what circumstances can a post-divorce financial claim be made?
+When can a post-divorce financial claim be made?

 Reasons why people choose to bring a claim against a former partner obviously depend on the individual circumstances, but they can include: